Talent-Index/flapi/README.md

 # Flappy Haunt 🦇

-A dark vampire-themed Flappy Bird clone with creepy ambience, featuring a menacing crow with glowing red eyes navigating through bloody gravestones and upside-down crosses.
+You are a menacing Jack o' Lantern with glowing red eyes navigating through bloody gravestones in a world where the moon oozes green goo.
 Built with Dojo Toolkit (AMD, 1.7+ compatible) for UI/events/effects and canvas for rendering.
 On-chain highscores are integrated via Cartridge Controller targeting Starknet Sepolia.

 ## Quick Start